Note on “AI“

 - LLM's shouldn't invent new information

-- LLM's use of scarce natural resources (including raw materials, power, water) is a major risk for our collective ability to inhabit the earth.
+- sustainability: LLM's use of scarce natural resources (including raw materials, energy, water) is a major risk for our collective ability to inhabit the earth.

 - I don't like eugenics.